royduin/home-assistant-incomfort/README.md

 ## TODO

 - Refactor?
 I'm not sure everything I did is correct, but it works.
-- Make sure the data is updated on load.
-Now you've to wait for 1 minute until you see data.
-And yes, that's the update interval.
 - Add it to the Home Assistant core.

 ## Ideas, bugs or suggestions?